Style (Luna Sea album): Overview

 The single versions of "End of Sorrow" and "Luv U" (b-side of "Desire") are slightly different from the album's.

 "G." was used as the theme song of the 1999 24 Hours of Le Mans.

 "End of Sorrow" was covered by Yu-Ki & DJ Koo of TRF for the 2007 Luna Sea Memorial Cover Album -Re:birth-.

 "In Silence" features singer Akino Arai during the chorus.
 It was used as the theme song for season one of the Japanese dub of the American television drama Chicago Hope.

 The album was remastered and re-released by Universal Music Group on December 5, 2007, it came with a DVD of the promotional videos for "End of Sorrow", "Desire" and "In Silence".
 This version reached number 218 on the Oricon chart.

 Style and the band's other seven major label studio albums, up to Luv, were released on vinyl record for the first time on May 29, 2019.

+Reception

+Style became Luna Sea's first number one on the Oricon Albums Chart and charted for 21 weeks.
+In 1996, it was certified Platinum by the RIAJ for sales over 400,000.